 Lennon Specs is a type of sunglasses with perfectly round lenses, preferably black or red, made famous by John Lennon.
 They are mostly commonly worn by beatniks, hippies and - since they are uncommon and noticeable - unconventional but notable characters.
-Thanks to John Lone in The Last Emperor, they're known as 'Pu Yi' glasses in Chinese-speaking countries note .
-A subtrope of Cool Shades.
+Thanks to John Lone in The Last Emperor, they're known as 'Pu Yi' glasses in Chinese-speaking countries. note A subtrope of Cool Shades.
 See also Triangle Shades.
-Furthermore, please note that perfectly round but clear glasses, despite also having been worn by John Lennon, do not fall under this trope.
+Furthermore, please note that perfectly round but clear glasses, despite also having been worn by John Lennon, do not fall under this trope (those would be Potter Specs).
 Neither do oval sunglasses, square-ish sunglasses with rounded edges, or any other type of sunglasses with less than perfectly round lenses. note

 open/close all folders

 Anime and Manga

 - Admiral Aokiji from One Piece wore them in the past, and goes back to wearing them after the timeskip.
 Brook also wore them in the past, though unlike Aokiji, he now prefers those Venetian-blind sunglasses.

 - Enishi of Rurouni Kenshin wears these.

 - Trigun's Vash the Stampede wears a pair of yellow lensed Lennon glasses with a cool little zig-zag in the temples.

 - Alucard of Hellsing wears a pair of these.